 Food Security Projects

-1. March 2009 Study by Conway School of Landscape Design: Cultivating Resilience: Shelburne Falls Food Security Plan - Phase One
+1. For an overview read the March 2009 Study by Conway School of Landscape Design: Cultivating Resilience: Shelburne Falls Food Security Plan - Phase One

-2. Connecting those who have land with those who want to garden/farm.
-Click on this link if you have land or space you would like to share or, on the other hand, if you would like to garden, garden more, or start a small farm, but don't have a sunny spot or enough of yard or land?
+2. Connecting those who have land with those who want to garden or farm: Click on Land to Share if you have land or space you would like to share.
+Click on Looking for Land if you would like to garden, garden more, or start a small farm, but don't have a sunny spot or enough yard or land.
+Not sure what such land sharing arrangements might involve?
+Click on Sample Agreements for Land Sharing for some suggestions.
+To explore the possibility of starting a farming enterprise using small plots or multiple parcels of land owned by others, click on Small Plot INtensive ("SPIN") Farming.

-3. Connecting those who know how to garden/farm with those who want to learn.
+3. Connecting those who know how to garden/farm with those who want to learn: Click on Learning to Garden or Farm for a list of people and programs teaching others to garden or farm.